Mathrys83/Adventure.Land/README.md

 - Auto-Exchange seashells: When your merchant has 20 seashells in his inventory, he'll go to the fisherman and exchange it for a buff-potion.
 He then delivers the potion to the appropriate character (e.g. dexterity-potion for ranger) on the next round he does.

 - Auto-Exchange Seasonal Gems / Quests: Seasonal events (like 🎄 Christmas or 🐰 Easter) have seasonal drops.
-These get exchanged automatically at the corresponding NPC (e.g. 🎅 Santa Claus).
+These get exchanged automatically at the corresponding NPC (e.g. 🎅 Santa Clause).

 - Auto-Craft: Designate items you want to craft.
 Farm several, different ingredients with the new multi-monster farming function!
 As soon as the merchant has all necessary ingredients in his inventory, he'll auto-craft the item for you automatically!